 In some specific cases, iron, calcium, choline, folate, selenium or zinc supplements may also be beneficial.

-There’s a high chance you can get enough of some of these nutrients through simple diet modifications.
+In many cases, you may be able to get enough of some of these nutrients through some simple diet modifications alone.
 So it’s best to speak to a registered dietitian knowledgeable about plant-based diets before starting a new supplementation regimen.

 If you have difficulty finding a qualified nutrition professional in your part of the world, feel free to contact me so we can set up an appointment remotely.